MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/05-personalizer-exercise.md

     ![A screenshot of the chart.](../media/ai-personalizer/7-chart2.png)

-> [!TIP]
-> Ideally, once testing has finished, your loop should on average make correct recommendations at a rate of 100 percent minus the exploration value (which is 20% by default), so 80% is your target rate here.
+> **Tip:** Ideally, once testing has finished, your loop should on average make correct recommendations at a rate of 100 percent minus the exploration value (which is 20% by default), so 80% is your target rate here.
 A way to get to this is to increase the iterations to at least 10,000.

 The chart displays how successful your model is based on the default learning policy.
 This chart shows that the learning policy can be improved.
 You can do this by changing the policy after running evaluations.